Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 ### Initial Setbacks and Adjustments
 The project encountered several initial challenges:
 - **Data Collection:** The Stack Exchange API’s rate-limiting restrictions delayed the retrieval of the large dataset required for analysis.
 Optimized request strategies, such as batching requests and using pagination, were implemented to minimize downtime and ensure comprehensive data gathering.
 In addition, initial experiments using web scraping on a different multilingual forum were attempted using `BeautifulSoup`, and other two datasets were gathered, although these datasets were not used.
+For specific code and process, see [0_collect_data](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/0_collect_data.ipynb) and [1.1_collect_data](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/1.1_collect_data.ipynb).
 - **Data Preprocessing:** The dataset required extensive cleaning, such as URLs,  HTML encoding to Chinese/English characters, and others.
 This process proved to be time-consuming and required multiple iterations of data cleaning to achieve a usable dataset.
+For specific code, see [1.2_process_data](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/1.2_process_data.ipynb).

 ## Data Collection and Preprocessing

 Data for this analysis was obtained using the Stack Exchange API, which allowed for the extraction of posts from a Chinese-language focused forum.
 The dataset consists of both **questions** and **tags** where multilingual users alternated between Chinese and English.
 Due to the nature of code-switching in multilingual discourse, the dataset was especially challenging to process due to the frequent mixing of languages in single posts.
+For specific code, see [1.1_collect_data](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/1.1_collect_data.ipynb).

 ### Key Steps in Data Preprocessing:
 1. **Data Collection:** A total of **12,400 posts** were retrieved from Stack Exchange using its API.
 2. **Data Cleaning:** Posts were cleaned by checking and removing URLs, converting HTML encoding to Chinese/English characters, and checking and removing non-Chinese/english characters.
 3. **Text Tokenization:** The text data was tokenized into individual words (along with their POS and NER) and sentences using the `stanza` library.
 4. **Sample Data:** A randomly selected sample of 1000 rows was extracted from the dataset to test the effectiveness of the preprocessing pipeline and ensure that the code-switching instances were accurately identified and labeled.
+For specifics, see [1.2_process_data](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/1.2_process_data.ipynb).

 The cleaned and tokenized dataset is now ready for more advanced analysis, including language detection, topic modeling, and part-of-speech (POS) shifting analysis.